opnfv/ipv6/docs/release/userguide/index.rst

 .. (c) Bin Hu (AT&T) and Sridhar Gaddam (RedHat)

 ====================================
-Using IPv6 Feature of Gambia Release
+Using IPv6 Feature of Hunter Release
 ====================================

 :Abstract:

 This section provides the users with:

-* Gap Analysis regarding IPv6 feature requirements with OpenStack Queens Official Release
+* Gap Analysis regarding IPv6 feature requirements with OpenStack Rocky Official Release
-* Gap Analysis regarding IPv6 feature requirements with Open Daylight Oxygen Official Release
+* Gap Analysis regarding IPv6 feature requirements with Open Daylight Fluorine Official Release
 * IPv6 Setup in Container Networking
 * Use of Neighbor Discovery (ND) Proxy to connect IPv6-only container to